kartikcr/Photo_OCR_Detection/README.md

-Object Detection using DeepLearning Framework - Theano
+Photo OCR Detection using DeepLearning Framework
 ======================================================

 # Table of Contents